The Second Round of the Battle of the Baskets

 Different hole patterns in baskets

 Armed with this app, you can analyse the size distribution, hole placement, and the total open area of the holes at the bottom of your basket.
 You can also verify for yourself some of the claims that manufacturers make about their baskets.
-Are your baskets really identical?
+Are your baskets very identical?
 And how much variation in size is there from one hole to the next?

 The Paradox of Modern Baskets

-The impacts of our tests of modern filter baskets were very clear: the new designs allow higher flow rates and hence, higher extractions.
+The results of our tests of modern filter baskets were very clear: the new designs allow higher flow rates and hence, higher extractions.
 What surprised us, nevertheless, is that the baskets achieved this in really different ways.
 The Sworks Billet baskets enable fast flow by having large numbers of tiny holes, while the Pesado HE% baskets rely on large, closely-packed holes to maximise the open area at the bottom of the baskets.

 Sworks Billet basket (left), Pesado HE% basket (right)

 Analysing the baskets we tested in the app, we can see that the tiny holes of the Sworks Billet basket make for a total open area of 4% — barely more than the IMS baskets we used as a baseline.
 The large holes of the Pesado, on the other hand, make up an extraordinary 14% of the total basket area.
-These two baskets get rather similar effects, in strikingly different ways.
+These two baskets get quite similar results, in strikingly different ways.

 Exploring Basket Quality